CanyonTurtle/dotfiles/README.md

 # Dotfiles

-Configuration for vim neovim, and tmux.
+Configuration for vim, neovim, tmux, and bash.
 To see what configuration is provided, read the configuration files and their inline documetation.

-Most of the content of the configuration is not my own; it comes from a mix of boilerplate and configuration setups listed here:
+Sources:
 - [oh my tmux](https://github.com/gpakosz/.tmux)
 - [the best and greatest tmux conf ever](https://gist.github.com/spicycode/1229612)

+## Requirements
-Note: for tmux and vim to look nice, there needs to be unicode font and 256 color support in the terminal.
+- for tmux and vim to look nice, there needs to be unicode font and 256 color support in the terminal.

 ## Features
 - Vim: